 The FIT scheme changed in February 2016 and Ofgem, who adminsters the scheme, publish the tariffs at the start of each quarter.
 The rates offered are subject to deployment in the previous quarter so we cannot confirm what future rates will be.
 However, the current rates are below.
 These assume the building has an EPC of Level D or above and that you don't own more than 25 solar PV systems:

-Export rate - 4.91p/kWh - most suppliers currently assume 50% is exported but this may change when Smart meters are installed
+Export rate - 5.24p/kWh - most suppliers currently assume 50% is exported but this may change when Smart meters are installed

-NB - buildings without an Energy Performance Certificate (EPC) of Level D or above will get the much reduced stand-alone tariff
+NB - buildings without an Energy Performance Certificate (EPC) of Level D or above will get a reduced tariff but still with the export tariff